mmarsella/MEAN-SURF-LOG/notes.md

   OR

   Try to add the $auth.getPayload() into the resolves before calling the getLog() to have access to the user....  pro's v con's???

+  Sunday 8:45pm:

+  Still can't send over currentUser to my server through my getLogs Service....

+  RESOLVED:

+  In services:

+  changed -->       return $http.get('/api/log',user)\

+  to

+  return $http.POST('/api/log',user)

+  Changing it to a POST request allows me to send/gain access to req.body on the server...

+  Question:  Do GET requests normally not have req.bodys????